MultiSafepay/drupal-commerce-2/README.md

 # MultiSafepay plugin for Drupal Commerce 2.x

-Easily integrate MultiSafepay payment solutions into your Drupal Commerce 2.x webshop with the free and completely new MultiSafepay Drupal Commerce 2.x.
+Easily integrate MultiSafepay payment solutions into your Drupal Commerce 2.x webshop with our free plugin.

 ## About MultiSafepay

-MultiSafepay is a collecting payment service provider which means we take care of the agreements, technical details and payment collection required for each payment method.
-You can start selling online today and manage all your transactions from one place.
+MultiSafepay is a collecting payment service provider, which means we take care of electronic contracts, technical details, and payment collection for each payment method.
+You can start selling online today and manage all your transactions in one place.

-## Supported Payment Methods
+## Supported payment methods

-The supported Payment Methods & Gift cards for this plugin can be found over here: [Payment Methods & Gift cards](https://docs.multisafepay.com/plugins/drupal8/faq/#available-payment-methods-in-drupal8)
+See MultiSafepay Docs – [Drupal](https://docs.multisafepay.com/docs/drupal) > Payment methods.

-## Requirements
+## Prerequisites

-- To use the plugin you need a MultiSafepay account.
-You can create a test account on https://testmerchant.multisafepay.com/signup
+- You will need a [MultiSafepay account](https://testmerchant.multisafepay.com/signup).
+Consider a test account first.
 - Drupal 8.8.x or 9.x
 - Drupal Commerce 2.x

 ## Installation

-For installing the latest stable version of our Drupal Commerce 2.x plugin please run the following command in your terminal
+To install the latest stable version of the Drupal Commerce 2.x plugin, run the following command in your terminal:

 ```
 composer require drupal/commerce_multisafepay_payments
 ```

-After running these commands, the latest stable release is downloaded and installed within your Drupal Commerce 2.x webshop.

-For additional information or instructions please see our [installation & configuration manual](https://docs.multisafepay.com/plugins/drupal8/manual/)
+For more information and configuration instructions, see MultiSafepay Docs – [Drupal](https://docs.multisafepay.com/docs/drupal).

 ## Support
-You can create issues on our repository.
-If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

-## A gift for your contribution
+- Create an issue on this repository.
+- Email <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

+## Contributors

-We look forward to receiving your input.
-Have you seen an opportunity to change things for better?
-We would like to invite you to create a pull request on GitHub.
+If you see an opportunity to make an improvement, we invite you to create a pull request, create an issue, or email <integration@multisafepay.com>
-Are you missing something and would like us to fix it?
-Suggest an improvement by sending us an [email](mailto:integration@multisafepay.com) or by creating an issue.

-What will you get in return?
-A brand new designed MultiSafepay t-shirt which will make you part of the team!
+As a thank you for your contribution, we'll send you a MultiSafepay t-shirt, making you part of the team!

 ## Want to be part of the team?

 Are you a developer interested in working at MultiSafepay?
-[View](https://www.multisafepay.com/careers/#jobopenings) our job openings and feel free to get in touch with us.
+Check out our [job openings](https://www.multisafepay.com/careers/#jobopenings) and feel free to get in touch!